MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Alternatively, we could have used the commands `git branch sodium` and `git checkout sodium`.
 In general, your branch name should describe the feature or changes that you plan to make on the branch.

-You will see the output
+You will see the output:

 ````{tab-set-code}